First 15 Things to Do After Landing in Calgary

 Is there a waiting period for Alberta health care coverage?

-It depends on your immigration status.
+It depends on your eligibility category.
 Permanent residents are typically covered from the date they establish residency in Alberta.
 Some temporary visa holders may face a three-month waiting period.
-You should apply as soon as you arrive and consider private travel insurance to bridge any gap in coverage.
+Consider applying soon after you arrive and consider private travel insurance to bridge any gap in coverage.

 What is the cheapest neighbourhood to rent in Calgary?